Thank you for your interest in my work!

 To the 4 a.m.
-Light, my first full-length poetry collection, is now available for preorder from Finishing Line Press!
+Light, my first full-length poetry collection, will be released on March 26, 2021 by Finishing Line Press.

 To stay abreast of news about my book, receive info about upcoming events, and get a little fun in your inbox, please sign up for my e-newsletter here: